Skip to content

 3. Handle Provider Setup Errors

-from instructor.exceptions import ConfigurationError, ClientError, ModeError
+from instructor.core.exceptions import ConfigurationError, ClientError, ModeError

 def create_client(provider: str, mode: str = None):